gohugoio/hugo/content/templates/shortcode-templates.md

 ## More Shortcode Examples

-More shortcode examples can be found in the [shortcodes directory for spf13.com][spf13shortcodesdirectory] and the [shortcodes directory for the Hugo docs][docsshortcodesdirectory].
+More shortcode examples can be found in the [shortcodes directory for spf13.com][spf13shortcodes] and the [shortcodes directory for the Hugo docs][docsshortcodes].

+[basic content files]: /content-management/supported-content-formats/ "See how Hugo leverages markdown--and other supported formats--to create content for your website."
 [built-in shortcode]: /content-management/shortcodes/
-[directorystructurepage]: /getting-started/directory-structure/ "Learn how Hugo scaffolds new sites and what it expects to find in each of your directories."
+[source organization]: /getting-started/directory-structure/ "Learn how Hugo scaffolds new sites and what it expects to find in each of your directories."
-[docsshortcodesdirectory]: https://github.com/spf13/hugo/tree/master/docs/layouts/shortcodes "See the shortcode source directory for the documentation site you're currently reading."
+[docsshortcodes]: https://github.com/spf13/hugo/tree/master/docs/layouts/shortcodes "See the shortcode source directory for the documentation site you're currently reading."
-[basic content files]: /content-management/supported-content-formats/ "See how Hugo leverages markdown--and other supported formats--to create content for your website."
+[figure]: /content-management/shortcodes/#figure
-[pagevariablespage]: /variables-and-params/page-variables/ "See which variables you can leverage in your templating for page vs list templates."
+[pagevars]: /variables-and-params/page-variables/ "See which variables you can leverage in your templating for page vs list templates."
-[shortcodesvariablespage]: /variables-and-params/shortcode-variables/ "Certain variables are specific to shortcodes, although most .Page variables can be accessed within your shortcode template."
+[shortcodesvars]: /variables-and-params/shortcode-variables/ "Certain variables are specific to shortcodes, although most .Page variables can be accessed within your shortcode template."
-[spf13shortcodesdirectory]: https://github.com/spf13/spf13.com/tree/master/layouts/shortcodes "See more examples of shortcodes by visiting the shortcode directory of the source for spf13.com, the blog of Hugo's creator, Steve Francia."
+[spf13shortcodes]: https://github.com/spf13/spf13.com/tree/master/layouts/shortcodes "See more examples of shortcodes by visiting the shortcode directory of the source for spf13.com, the blog of Hugo's creator, Steve Francia."
-[templatessection]: /templates/ "The templates section of the Hugo docs."
+[templates]: /templates/ "The templates section of the Hugo docs."
 [vimeoexample]: #single-flexible-example-vimeo
 [youtubeshortcode]: /content-management/shortcodes/#youtube "See how to use Hugo's built-in YouTube shortcode."